jiayu/web-skelecton/README.md

 * deployment to different environments
 * writing integration tests

-Spring Boot supports liquidbase and flyway by default.
+Spring Boot supports [Liquidbase](http://www.liquibase.org/) and [Flyway](https://flywaydb.org/) by default.
 The reason I choose liquidbase is because the flexibility of managing database schema.
-I use YAML for schema file as it is database agnostic, allowing me the use the same schema file in production and integration test.
+I use [YAML](http://yaml.org/) for schema file as it is database agnostic, allowing me the use the same schema file in production and integration test.
 Even better, if for same reasons, I want to switch MySQL to ProgresSQL or vice versa, I don't need to update any of these schema files.